okariko/okariko/README.md

 | Gender | Guy (He/Him) |

 ## Some work-related info-stuff about me!
 I code!
 Not sure where and with what exactly.
-I haven't chosen it, yet——but currently experimenting with the Three Basics (HTML5, CSS3, JS)!
+I haven't chosen it, yet——but currently experimenting with the Three Basics (HTML5, CSS3, JS)! <div>
 ... ~That depends if you consider them to be *real* languages, of course!~
 - ### Things currently underway:
 - Continue learning to code!